Skip to main content

 • Reverse line movement: As mentioned above, when lines move away from the popular side, it's a good indicator that sharps are betting the other way.

 • Early line movement: Many professional bettors place their wagers as soon as the lines open to get the best numbers before the market adjusts.
 Early line shifts can signal which way the smart money is leaning.
+You can watch these movements play out in real time on our NBA player props page, which tracks lines alongside hit rates and confidence scores.

-• Consensus picks: If a high percentage of professional handicappers or betting experts are aligned on one side, it can be a
+• Consensus picks: If a high percentage of professional handicappers or betting experts are aligned on one side, it can be a useful confirmation signal — though consensus alone doesn't guarantee an edge.